devdymin2020/hello-world1/hello.md

 # hello git

-## git 명령어 요약
+## git command summary

-- clone: 원격 저장소 복사
+- clone: Remote Storage Copy
-- add: 스테이지 영역에 작업화일 추가
-- push: 원격 저장소에 커밋을 업로드한다.
-- 깃 너무 불편해. 사람 쓰려고 만든거니?
-- 민 테스트

-## 아무말 막 적기
+- add: Add work files to the Stage area
+- push: Upload a commit to the remote repository.
+- It's so uncomfortable.
+Is it made for people?

+## Jot down
-- 랄랄라...
+- rarara..
 - aa